 Groovy Nate has performed at various venues in the DMV area including: Imagination Stage, Herndon Farmer’s Market Children’s Series, Jammin’ Java, Children’s Inaugural Ball 2008, First Night Alexandria 2014-2016, First Night Vienna 2013, Cox Farms, Leesburg Animal Park, The National Theatre; Slayton House, Atlas Theater, The Del Ray Arts on the Avenue, Earth Day Loudoun Family Festival, The Children’s Inn, National Institute of Health; Arlington Title I Mailbox Books Program, RIO Washingtonian, Doodlehopper 4 Kids, Fall for Fairfax Kids Fest, Lubber Run Amphitheater, Mclean Community Center, DC National Association for the Education of Young Children; and numerous schools and libraries in the area as well.

 Groovy Nate attended Howard University with a major in jazz studies and a minor in guitar.
 After attending Howard, he performed with several Washington DC-based groups, and has been a featured guitarist on several CDs.
 In 1997, he founded the award-winning soul band, Oktbrwrld, with whom he made four CD’s.
 Groovy Nate wrote the film score and co-wrote the film short for BET entitled: The Water Story.
 Two of his songs are featured in the major motion picture, Cougar Club.
-He is also a member of the Puppeteers of America.

 “He puts on an incredible show!” -- Lisa Barrera-Entertainment Committee, Arlington County Fair Board of Directors